Adobe Photography Plans and subscriptions explained, with all the changes announced in January 2025

 - Read more: Lightroom vs Lightroom Classic: there are important pros and cons, and it’s not simply a case of ‘new’ versus ‘old’.

-This is the best basic option for photographers.
+This used to be the best basic option for photographers.
 It comes with Photoshop on desktop and iPad and both versions of Lightroom, though Lightroom Classic will be the best version to use because it requires no online storage.
 You can try out Lightroom with this plan but you’ll soon fill up the 20GB storage provided.
+As of January 2025, though, this plan is no longer available to new users, and existing subscribers will have to pay more.
+Here are the key products included:

 - Photoshop